Kong/docs.konghq.com/app/gateway/2.7.x/plan-and-deploy/licenses/index.md

 ## Deploying the license file

+License file checking is done independently by each node as the Kong process starts.
+No network connectivity is necessary to execute the license validation process.

+There are multiple ways to configure a license file on a {{site.base_gateway}}
+node.
+The method you use may depend on your deployment type.

-* **Hybrid mode deployment:** The license file only needs to be deployed to control plane nodes, which distribute the license to the data planes in their clusters.
+* **Hybrid mode deployment:** The license file must be deployed to control plane nodes.
+The control planes then distribute the license to the data planes in their clusters.
+Use the [`/licenses`](/gateway/{{page.kong_version}}/admin-api/licenses/reference) endpoint to apply the license to the control plane.

 * **Traditional deployment with no separate control plane:** License files must be deployed to each node running {{site.base_gateway}}.

-License file checking is done independently by each node as the Kong process starts; no network connectivity is necessary to execute the license validation process.

-There are multiple ways to configure a license file on a {{site.base_gateway}} node.
-These are defined below, in the order in which they are checked by Kong:
+Use any of the provided configuration methods to apply the license.

+Here are the possible license configuration methods, in the order that
+{{site.base_gateway}} checks for them:

 1. If present, the contents of the environmental variable `KONG_LICENSE_DATA` are used.
 2. Kong will search in the default location `/etc/kong/license.json`.